How to Change Screen Resolution in Windows 11 (Step-by-Step)

 For a complete walkthrough on correcting your resolution once you’ve identified the problem, see our guide to changing screen resolution on Windows and Mac.

 These technologies trick Windows and your games into believing a higher-resolution monitor is connected.
-The graphics card renders the image at 4K, and then applies a high-quality downsampling filter to shrink the image back down to your monitor's native 1080p pixel grid.
-This results in incredibly smooth anti-aliasing and can make older games look phenomenally sharp.
-You can enable this in the NVIDIA Control Panel or AMD Adrenalin Software.
+The GPU renders the image at 4K.
+It then applies a high-quality downsampling filter to fit your monitor’s native 1080p pixel grid.

 Sometimes, Windows simply refuses to show your monitor’s native resolution in the display settings.
 This is almost always caused by a corrupted EDID (Extended Display Identification Data) handshake between the monitor and the GPU.

-The Complexities of Windows Scaling (DPI)
+The complexities of Windows scaling (DPI)

-Since the introduction of 4K monitors, the traditional 1-to-1 pixel mapping in Windows became unusable — a 4K 27-inch monitor makes standard 10-point text microscopic.
+Since the introduction of 4K monitors, the traditional 1-to-1 pixel mapping in Windows became unusable.
+A 4K 27-inch monitor makes standard 10-point text microscopic.
 To fix this, Microsoft introduced DPI (Dots Per Inch) scaling.

 A common mistake is buying a high-resolution, high-refresh-rate monitor and forgetting to enable the refresh rate in Windows.
 By default, Windows 10 and 11 will set any new display to 60Hz to ensure maximum compatibility.